Nickfuse21/CROP-RECCOMENDATION-SYSTEM-USING-AI/README.md

-# Crop Recommendation System using AI
+# Crop Recommendation System using Machine Learning

-This project presents an AI-powered Crop Recommendation System designed to suggest the most suitable crop based on soil characteristics and environmental conditions.
-The system leverages machine learning techniques to assist farmers and agricultural planners in making data-driven decisions that improve productivity, reduce risk, and promote sustainable farming practices.
+This project is a Machine Learning-based Crop Recommendation System that suggests the most suitable crop based on soil nutrients and environmental conditions.
+The goal is to help in making data-driven agricultural decisions and reduce the risk of crop failure.

 ---

-## Project Overview
+## Overview

-Agriculture today faces significant challenges including climate variability, soil degradation, and inefficient resource utilization.
-Selecting the wrong crop for given soil and weather conditions can result in poor yield and financial loss.
+Agriculture is highly dependent on soil quality and weather conditions.
+Choosing an unsuitable crop for a particular soil type can lead to low yield and financial loss.

-This system addresses that problem by analyzing key soil and climate parameters such as:
+This system analyzes soil and climate parameters and predicts the most appropriate crop using machine learning models trained on historical data.

+---

+## Input Features

+The model uses the following parameters:

 - Nitrogen (N)
 - Phosphorus (P)